keejkrej/lisca/README.md

 You can highlight a cell by clicking on the cell in the image or on a corresponding trace in the plot axes.

-To exclude or include a cell the the readout, click on the cell in the image with the shift key pressed.
+To exclude or include a cell the the readout, select/deselect it by clicking on the cell in the image with the shift key pressed.

+You can also use the up/down arrow keys to scroll through the cells, the left/right arrow keys to scroll through the frames, and the number keys to change the displayed channel.
+You can also (de)select cells with the enter key.

 When all cells to be read out are specified, click on “File/Save” to save the measurements.
 Note that highlighted cells will also be highlighted in the PDF file.